fernanda-palacios/checkout-calc-mobile/README.md

 # 3. Link to deployed application
 https://expo.io/@shiseru-fernandapalaci/checkout-price-calculator-mobile

+1. click url above url

+2. click 'Open project in the browser'

+For more details, please check "How to access and use application" section.

 you may need login ID and password to run deployed app.
 In that case, please use following to login expo.

 expo account: https://expo.io/dashboard/shiseru-fernandapalaci